-Concluding, the AeroClusterSM derived with this approach consists of an ANN that must be integrated with the MissionClusterSM, as illustrated Fig. 17.
+Concluding, the AeroCluster SM derived with this approach consists of an ANN that must be integrated with the MissionCluster SM, as illustrated in Figure 17.

 Similar investigations were performed by other partners on the AeroCluster and similar approach was also applied to the other clusters once the database was made available.
-One should note that the objective, here, was not to benchmark the various SMs of the partners but to make accessible multiple surrogate Design Competences through the AGILE framework to build the surrogate-based MDA workflow.
+One should note that the objective, here, was not to benchmark the various SMs of the partners but to make accessible multiple surrogate Design Competences through the AGILE

-5.3.
-MDA clusters workflow
+C. MDA clusters workflow

 This paragraph presents the next step of the approach: the building of the MDA workflow of surrogate models in a PIDO framework.
-The results shown here were obtained using the Optimus framework and the surrogate models were provided by NOESIS but, thanks to AGILE framework, this workflow could also be established using the RCE PIDO framework and surrogate models provided by other partners could be applied (as a remote competence or as an executable version).
+The results shown here were obtained using the Optimus framework [23] and the surrogate models were provided by NOESIS

-To illustrate the approach, the four clusters have been embedded in a single Optimus MDA workflow depicted on Fig. 22 that reproduces the simplified connection schema depicted in the XDSM (see Fig. 9).
-As the SMs were already available on the same platform, a non-collaborative implementation of the MDA has been preferred.
-The MDA does not exploit neither the potentiality offered by Brics to connect remote tools nor the unified file CPACS to enrich the information space.
-It has been implemented using a single PIDO platform and the surrogate models have been deployed on the same workstation used for the simulations.
-This direct implementation has been made possible by the clusters created using the knowledge-based part of the AGILE framework, that minimized the number of variables and connections from the complexity represented in Fig. 9 to something manageable by hand.
-The information exchange between the cluster has been managed using the Optimus native variables.
+To illustrate the approach, the four clusters have been embedded in a single Optimus MDA workflow depicted on Figure 22 that reproduces the simplified connection schema depicted in the XDSM (see Figure 10).
+As the SMs were already available on the same platform, a non-collaborative implementation (ie. not using Brics) of the MDF architecture has been preferred.
+This direct implementation has been made possible by the clusters created using the knowledge-based part of the AGILE framework, that minimized the number of variables and connections from the complexity represented in Figure 10 to something manageable by hand.
+The information exchange between the clusters has been managed using the Optimus native variables.
 The SMs, exported as binary models, have been prepared for execution via an external evaluator (thus their analysis is triggered from within the workflow, but run independently).
-The highlighted blocks in the Fig. 22 are:
+The highlighted blocks in the Figure 22 are: